kdavidmoore/final-project/README.md

 * Input fields validated using AngularJS
 * Error messages and services-forms load in nested views using AngularUI Routing
 	- Do we need to load them in nested views?
 Of course not; it's just a demonstration of AngularUI Routing.
 Otherwise we could just use ng-show, jQuery, or even vanilla JavaScript.
-* Sample submission forms are submitted to the server using a custom http abstraction service.
+* Form data are submitted to the API using custom AngularJS services that abstract the $http requests.
 * Nodemailer sends the user a confirmation email when order is complete and paid for.
 * User can view the status of each order (unpaid/paid) from the "View orders" page.
 * User can view the location of their samples on a map using Google Maps Geocoding API + Leaflet + Mapbox.
+* If the order status is "paid", the user can view results for each order.

 ## Built with...
 * Bootstrap 3 (requires jQuery)